UnCarter25le/112-1_DistributedSystems/README.md

 - presentation/

-    The ppt, pdf or recored video about this project.
+    The pdf or recored video about this project.

+- Prerequisite_Software/

+    > Please checkout to branch __feature_pre_sw__ and find out them.

+    The softwares used in this project, such as java jdk, python, packaged qpid-broker-j, and maven.

 ## 2. How to execute project